 Additionally, most other device owners will need to wait for betas from those companies, like Samsung or HTC, or the global release date later this year.

 In closing, this is everything you need to know so far.
-Google just dropped the second preview and beta, which means the work is just starting.
-We have a few months to wait, and lots of changes will come soon enough.
+Google just dropped the fourth preview and third beta, which means things are moving along great.
+We have a few more months to wait, and lots of changes will come soon enough.
 In fact, some of the features will change or could go missing completely when it finally arrives.
 We saw this last year and expect it again.

-However, it’s nice to know we can expect five updates to Android P, previews and beta periods that will help Google make it the best software possible.
+However, it’s nice to know we can expect one more update to Android P, previews and beta periods that will help Google make it the best software possible.
 Keep in mind that most phones that run Android 8.0 Oreo out of the box should support Project Treble.
 A new initiative to make software updates faster.
-This means hopefully most new phones will see Android P in 2018, not sometime in 2019.
+This means hopefully most new phones will see Android 9.0 P in 2018, not sometime in 2019.

 The new Google Pixel 3 will likely be the first phone to run the official update to Android P later this year.
 Stay tuned for more details.